obonaventure/cnp3/book/application/http.rst

 The first component of a URI is its `scheme`.
 In practice, the `scheme` identifies the application-layer protocol that must be used by the client to retrieve the document.
 The most frequent scheme is `http` that will be described later.
 A URI scheme can be defined for almost any application layer protocol [#furilist]_.
 The characters `:` and `//` follow the `scheme` of any URI.

 The second part of the URI is the `authority`.
 This includes the DNS name or the IP address of the server where the document can be retrieved using the protocol specified in the `scheme`.
 This name can be preceded by some information about the user (e.g. a username) who is requesting the information.
 Earlier definitions of the URI allowed the specification of a username and a password before the `@` character (:rfc:`1738`), but this is now deprecated as placing a password inside a URI is insecure.
 The host name can be followed by the semicolon character and a port number.
-A default port number is defined for each `scheme` and the port number should only be included in the URI if a non-default port number is used.
+A default port number is defined for some protocols and the port number should only be included in the URI if a non-default port number is used (for other protocols, techniques like service DNS records are used).

 The third part of the URI is the path to the document.
 This path is structured as filenames on a Unix host.
 If the path is not specified, the server will return a default document.
 The last two optional parts of the URI are used to provide a query and indicate a specific part (e.g. a section in an article) of the requested document.
 Sample URIs are shown below